brunoparga/fave-jobs-react/README.md

 ### CSS

 I have tried to organize the stylesheets based on the [BEM methodology](http://getbem.com/introduction/), which layers selectors into Blocks, Elements and Modifiers.
 One advantage is a very flat structure, with few if any questions about specificity.
 On the other hand, class names tend to get quite big and I am essentially not benefiting from React's component structure.
 I am not strongly attached to BEM; it is just a set of guidelines I happen to know a bit about, so I used them.

+### End-to-end testing

+To make sure all of the moving parts are working, end-to-end tests with Nightwatch have been implemented.
+These spin up a browser to automatically visit my deployment of the app, use its search function, visit the page of a found job and toggle the favorite status through both pages.

+It should be noted that these tests are not entirely reliable; if the API takes a little too long to respond, they time out or otherwise believe unexpectedly.
+I still have much to learn to make more resilient tests.